 ASI funding is used to support all aspects of the Children's Center operation.
-Attached is a detailed operating budget for our request.
 ASI funding is critical to each area of the Center's operation.
 There is no area of low priority.
 We offer a program of substantive quality without excess.